MaSe69/mase/index.md

 permalink: /index
 ---

-# Data Science For Business
+# Data Science For Entrepreneurs

 I have always been passionate about lists.
 "A day without a new list is a wasted day!", I said very long time ago.
 Back in 1993, I started with what is currently called "Data Science" in the context of applied Physics.
 We found it amazing that material properties could be forecasted with [such accuracy](https://doi.org/10.1002/(SICI)1099-128X(199709/10)11:5<403::AID-CEM485>3.0.CO;2-L). <br/>